luisgls/SOPRANO/docs/INSTALL.md

 # Installation

-SOPRANO is supported on Linux and Mac OS.
+SOPRANO is supported on Linux and MacOS.

 ## Quick start installation

 Users with `conda` or `mamba` available on their system can attempt an automated installation procedure with:

 ```shell